awsdocs/aws-doc-sdk-examples/dotnetv3/Kinesis/README.md

 ## Running the examples

 The examples in this folder use the default user account.
-The call to initialize the Amazon Kinesis client does not specify the AWS Region.
+The call to initialize the Kinesis client does not specify the AWS Region.
 Supply the AWS Region to match your own as a parameter to the client constructor.
 For
 example: